 Type #3 Whale PhishingWhale Phishing is when the fraudster successfully has spear phished a CEO or the other top executive of the organization and seceded to steal user's login data.
 The phisher then sends an email from the CEO account or creates a new domain name that's short by one letter or number and duplicates the CEO's info and demands that employee perform a wire transfer of funds to a financial institution of employee's choice.
 CEO attacks rarely set off common spam traps since they aren't mass email, the scammer deliberately chooses the victims.

 - Example: The user gets an email that's seemingly from top executive requesting from user to wire transfer the money, and to inform them when a user is available so they can send info of where it needs to go.

 Type #4 Malware-Based PhishingMalware-based phishing is when the phisher sends an email attachment or downloadable file to the user that uses the security gapes of the user’s device.
 When that attachment or file is click on, it starts dangerous software that’s been embed within attachment or file.
 Malware combine with computer viruses, ransomware, worms then runs on the user computer and spread to the others to infect them.

 - Example: The user can receive an email from an unknown person or organization requesting to download an invoice.

 Office 365 Phishing Email

-We are reliable IT partner with 15+ year experience and undisputed Tech Support.
-Our team of technicians and engineers provide a best service for your business.
+Secure your Business TodaySecure Networks ITC is reliable IT partner with 15+ year experience and undisputed Tech Support.
+Our team of technicians and engineers provide the best IT service in San Diego County.